-Certain current and former U.S. employees of the Company and affiliates who were hired before July 1, 2007 are covered by a non-contributory, defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the
+Certain current and former U.S. employees of the Company and affiliates who were hired before July 1, 2007 are covered by the U.S. pension plan, a non-contributory defined benefit pension plan that is qualified under Section 401(a) of the Internal Revenue Code (the "Qualified Plan").

-"Qualified Plan").
 The Qualified Plan has ceased future benefit accruals.

 Unfunded supplementary plans ("Supplemental Plans") cover certain executives.
 Liabilities for benefits payable under the Supplemental Plans are accrued by the Company and are funded when paid.
-The Morgan Stanley SREP, a non-contributory defined benefit plan that is not qualified under Section 401(a) of the Internal Revenue Code, has ceased future benefit accruals.
+The Morgan Stanley Supplemental Executive Retirement and Excess Plan ("SEREP"), a non-contributory defined benefit plan that is not qualified under Section 401(a) of the Internal Revenue Code, has ceased future benefit accruals.